-Being on a film or television shoot, especially the first few times, can be overwhelming.
-There is jargon, tonnes of equipment and loads of people (… just what do they all do?).
-You have to know when to be quiet, and when to get out of the way.
-There is an unwritten code of conduct for being on a film or television set, be it in a studio or on location.
-Here are some of the things to do, things to avoid and things simply to know when you first go on set – our guide to set etiquette for makeup trainees.
+This is our guide to set etiquette for makeup trainees.
+Being on a film or television shoot for first few times can be overwhelming.
+There’s jargon, tonnes of kit and loads of people.
+You have to know when to be quiet and when to get out the way.
+There’s an unwritten code of conduct for being on a set, be it in a studio or on location.
+Here are some of the things to know and do, plus what to avoid when you first go on set.
+Giving the right impression is key to getting more work.

-- Know where you are going: It is easy with mobile phones, sat navs and Google maps to check the route you need to take, and how long it will take you and add extra time for travelling.
-The call sheet will give the address of the unit car park where everyone needs to go, unless you’ve been given permission to park/go somewhere else (e.g. to unload kit).
+- Know where you are going.
+It is easy with mobile phones, sat navs and Google maps to check the route you need to take.
+Also check how long it will take you and add extra time for travelling.
+The call sheet will give the address of the unit car park where everyone needs to go, unless you’ve been given permission to park/go somewhere else (for example, to unload kit).
 Do this preparation the day before, not on the morning you need to leave.

-- Time you need to arrive: Know what time you are required in the makeup trailer/tent – then take into account parking up, moving kit and finding the right place to be.
+- Time you need to arrive.
+Know what time you are required in the makeup trailer/tent – then take into account parking up, moving kit and finding the right place to be.
 Give yourself plenty of time with a new location.
-Being consistently late will annoy your department – and you will not be thanked for this, or employed by anyone on the team ever again.
+Being consistently late will annoy your department.
+You will not be thanked for this, or employed by anyone on the team ever again.

-- Prep research: Know what genre and period the production is set in.
+- Prep and research.
+Know what genre and period the production is set in.
 Are there any special effects?
 Always have a file of reference material to hand, and take pictures with you.
 Two guides below give more information about building a reference library:

-- Park where directed: There will usually be people from locations ready to tell you where to park.
-Follow their instructions, as they often have to park a lot of people in a small area and keep access routes free.
+- Park where directed.
+There will usually be people from locations there to tell you where to park.
+Follow their instructions, as they often have to park a lot of people in a small area.
+Keep access routes free.
 If you have a lot of kit to unload, ask to be as close to the unit base makeup trailer/room as possible.
 You may even be able to unload first, then go park.

-- Set up: If you have been allocated a section/place, set up promptly and be organised.
+- Set up efficiently.
+If you have been allocated a section/place, set up promptly and be organised.
 Put your personal belongings out of the way.
 Don’t block access, fire routes/doors or things like cupboards.

 - Turn off your phone and put it away.
 You are at work!
 It is not professional to be checking your email, messages or Facebook, except during lunch.
 Even if others have their phones out, you should still put yours away.
 Do not take it to set, unless the designer has told you to have it with you.
 Be aware that mobiles can interfere with sound equipment and it’s annoying to the sound recordist to keep asking for people to switch off their phones!